List of NCAA Division I women's basketball career 3-point scoring leaders

+Through the 2023–24 season, Caitlin Clark holds the records for career threes and three-point attempts, having made 548 from 1,452 attempts during her career at Iowa from 2020 to 2024.

-Five players on this list played in more than the standard four seasons due to benefiting from the NCAA's blanket COVID-19 eligibility waiver for players active in the 2020–21 season—Robertson, Kendall Spray, Katie Benzan, Aisha Sheppard, and the also currently-active Taylor Mikesell.
-All have played in five seasons.
+Ten players on this list played in more than the standard four seasons due to benefiting from the NCAA's blanket COVID-19 eligibility waiver for players active in the 2020–21 season—Taylor Robertson, Kendall Spray, Katie Benzan, Ioanna Krimili, Dyaisha Fair, Taycee Wedin, Taylor Mikesell, Aisha Sheppard, Georgia Amoore, and Aaliyah Nye.
+All played in five seasons except for Krimili, who played in six.
+She qualified for a so-called "medical redshirt" due to a season-ending injury early in her 2019–20 freshman season at San Francisco.

-Four players on this list split their collegiate careers between two or more schools.
+Seven players on this list split their collegiate careers between two or more schools.
 Spray played at UT Martin, Clemson, and Florida Gulf Coast.
 Benzan played at Harvard and Maryland.
+Krimili played at San Francisco and California.
+Fair played at Buffalo and Syracuse.
 Mikesell also played at Maryland before transferring to Oregon and later Ohio State.
-Kim MacMillan first played at LIU Brooklyn and then at St. John's.
+Amoore played at Virginia Tech and Kentucky.
+Nye played at Illinois and Alabama.

 The player with the highest three-point percentage for her career on this list is Kaleena Mosqueda-Lewis of UConn at 44.7%, while Shrieka Evans of Grambling has the lowest at 31.9%.

-Six programs have placed two players in the all-time top 25—Oklahoma with Robertson and Aaryn Ellenberg, Ohio State with Mitchell and Mikesell, Idaho with Taylor Pierce and Mikayla Ferenz, UT Martin with Spray and Heather Butler, Maryland with Benzan and Mikesell, and UConn with Mosqueda-Lewis and Katie Lou Samuelson.
+Five programs have placed two players in the all-time top 25—Ohio State with Mitchell and Mikesell, Idaho with Taylor Pierce and Mikayla Ferenz, UT Martin with Spray and Heather Butler, Maryland with Benzan and Mikesell, and Virginia Tech with Sheppard and Amoore.

 Key

 Top 25 3-point field goal leaders

-Current through games of March 12, 2023.
+Current through the end of the 2024–25 season.